BurhanH/burhanh.github.io/projects.md

 ![web applications](/assets/web_apps.png "Web applications") <br>

-The [REST API app](https://api-flask-baur.herokuapp.com/ "REST API application") is a prototype of REST API on Flask application.
-The source code [here](https://github.com/BurhanH/api-app-3). <br>

-Spring boot app, it's my first attempt to build a web application with Spring framework and Java.
-[Source code.](https://github.com/BurhanH/springframework-java-sample) <br>

-Connect four the game, as a part of "Python and Django Full Stack Web Developer" Bootcamp.
-[Source code here.](https://github.com/BurhanH/connect-four) <br>

 Tic Tac Toe the game, as a part of "Python and Django Full Stack Web Developer" Bootcamp.
 [Source code.](https://github.com/BurhanH/tic-tac-toe) <br>

-The [REST API app](https://django-api-test.herokuapp.com/api/v1/apiapp/ "REST API application") is an example of how possible to add REST API in Django application.
-As usual you may find a source code [here](https://github.com/BurhanH/api-app). <br>

 The [weather app](https://aua-raiy.herokuapp.com/ "Weather application") will show you the weather in a particular city on Earth.
-You can check code and details here - [source code](https://github.com/BurhanH/weather-app). <br>
+You can check the code and details here - [source code](https://github.com/BurhanH/weather-app). <br>

-The Newspaper application - the app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>

-One page app - an example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>

 Data analysis
 -------------
-In Data analysis section you will find projects related to data analysis. <br>
+In the Data analysis section, you will find projects related to data analysis. <br>

 ![data analysis](/assets/data-analysis.png "Data Analysis") <br>